VollmerLab/Acerv_Genome/README.md

 [KEGG Pathways showing significant changes in the number of KEGG Orthologs at important splits in the Anthozoan Tree](Results/pathway_changes_nodes.html)

 ## Expansions/Contractions of the number of gene copies of each KEGG orthologs found within each Species
+A total of 2,595 KEGG Orthologs were analyzed.
 Relative percentage KEGG Orthologs within each KEGG minor category with significantly changing number of gene copies across the tree:
 ![image info](Results/significant_change_ko.png)